 Oct.
 09 2024

-Update – on 5-8-24, OFAC published an “Interim final rule” announcing amendments to this RPPR provision and others, to be effective 90 days after its 5-10-24 publication in the FR.
-The left side of the screen includes the revised provision and the pre-existing provision.
-See the back of the PDF file for the Interim final rule and a redline comparing the revised and pre-existing versions.
+***Update – on 5-8-24, OFAC published an “Interim final rule” announcing amendments to this RPPR provision and others, to be effective 90 days after its 5-10-24 publication in the FR.
+See the back of the PDF file for the Interim final rule and a redline comparing the current and pre-existing versions.

 The differences between the revised and pre-existing versions are certain non-substantive technical changes; specifying that the provision applies to property in general, not just “funds”; specifying that the provision applies to removal from all OFAC-administered lists (not just the SDN List); specifying that property other than “vessels” (e.g. aircraft) can be removed from the list; specifying that the petition should include an argument that the “circumstances resulting in the sanction no longer apply”.